 \section{Conclusion}

-We have obtained an extensive list of (4+4)-dimensional \mt s $(\cd, \cg, \tcg)$ that can be used to construct \PL symmetric \sm s, their \PL duals and (after classification of the corresponding \dd s) also \PL plurals.
-Due to enormous complexity of complete classification of these \mt s, we focused on \mt s in ''standard'' form where the algebra $\cg$ belongs to the list of the four dimensional algebras presented in the Ref. \cite{snowin:kniha}, and the dual algebras $ \tcg$ are obtained from these by permutations and scalings of their bases.
-The results of classification of these standard \mt s are given in Sections \ref{sec:no_param}--\ref{sec:two_param}.
+We have obtained an extensive list of (4+4)-dimensional \mt s $(\cd, \cg, \tcg)$ that can be used to construct \PL symmetric \sm s, their \PL duals, and (after classification of the corresponding \dd s) also \PL plurals.
+Due to the enormous complexity of complete classification of these \mt s, we focused on \mt s in ``standard'' form, where the algebra $\cg$ belongs to the list of the four dimensional algebras presented in Ref. \cite{snowin:kniha}, and the dual algebras $ \tcg$ are obtained from these by permutations and scalings of their bases.
+The results of the classification of these standard \mt s are given in Sections \ref{sec:no_param}--\ref{sec:two_param}.

-Besides that we have used the \mt s where $\cg$ is $s_{4,6}$ or $s_{4,7}$ for construction of WZW models by the Poisson--Lie procedure.
-We have found two new WZW models, namely $H_4$ WZW model different from that given in \cite{eghbali,kehagias:wzw} and a modification of the Nappi--Witten model \cite{NW}.
+Furthermore, we have used the \mt s where $\cg$ is $s_{4,6}$ or $s_{4,7}$ for the construction of WZW models using the Poisson--Lie procedure.
+We have found two new WZW models.
+Namely, the $H_4$ WZW model \eqref{pluralwzw} which is different from that given in Refs. \cite{eghbali,kehagias:wzw} and a modification \eqref{mtk2} of the Nappi--Witten model \cite{NW}.